 This also prevents assumptions from being made about a person’s gender identity, and, most importantly, fosters an affirming space for people's identities.
 In order to be a more welcoming campus, we are adding pronouns to class rosters and advising databases.
 By including their pronouns, asking questions when you are unsure, and learning about ways in which you can create these spaces in your own departments and classrooms, you become part of a welcoming environment.
-If there are questions or you do not see a pronoun with which you identify, please contact Nyk Robertson, Interim Assistant Director of the Intercultural Center at email@example.com.
+If there are questions or you do not see a pronoun with which you identify, please contact Paige Jennings, Director of Gender and Sexuality/Women's Resource Center, email@example.com

 Below, you will find some resources to help you get started.
 There are also some frequently asked questions about gender pronouns.

 What are gender pronouns?